Amy to the Rescue!

 Amy, Meetings, Lost 50 lb*

 *People following the Weight Watchers plan can expect to lose 1-2 lbs/wk.
-Amy lost weight on a previous Weight Watchers program and is continuing on WW Freestyle.
+Amy, WW Leader, lost weight on a previous Weight Watchers program and is continuing on WW FreestyleTM.
 Watch her journey of getting fit and keeping up with her brood in the video below.

 In Amy’s words: